 Whichever tool you prefer, these should be staples in your travel planning.
 Whether you’re just trying to dream up your next getaway or decide on which international hub to fly out of to start your next journey abroad, getting a full list of flights in/out of an airport can be huge.

 Who knew Wikipedia could be so valuable for planning your travels?
-Keep these tricks in your back pocket and planning your next trip will be a breeze.
+Keep this quick trick in your back pocket and planning your next trip will be much easier.